Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 ## Usage

-### Initializing SDK
+### Initialize the SDK

-Initialization is necessary before any instrumentation is done.
-The API key for your Amplitude project is required.
-Optionally, a user ID and config object can be passed in this call.
-The SDK can be used anywhere after it is initialized anywhere in an application.
+You must initialize the SDK before you can instrument any events.
+Your Amplitude project's API key is required.
+You can pass an optional user ID and config object in this call.
+You can use the SDK anywhere after it's initialized anywhere in an application.

 ```ts
 import { init } from '@amplitude/analytics-browser';